luoyiqi/Notedown/README.md

 `NotesUp`
 =======

+**This is the first assignment for ANU's class COMP210 on Software Construction.**
+**The goal was to build a basic note-taking android app.**
+**The assignment was an inidivual task used as an introduction to android app development.**

 `NotesUp` is an Android designed to speed up note-taking on small screens by avoiding graphical formatting buttons, while still providing full rich text features.

 As its basic features, it supports the functionality to: